wp-plugins/site-assets/readme.txt

 - Set permissions on who can add or view the assets
 - Add assets on a per page/post basis.
 Even custom post types.
-- Style the front end assets box to fit the site design
+- Style the front end assets box to fit the site design or choose from predefined styles
 - Share relevant images, graphics and text on the pages specific to that content
 - Note: This plugin is for linking to assets, not uploading assets.
 (Link to box.net, zip archive, etc)